AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md

 ---
 # Configure system-wide project preferences

-As an Adobe Workfront administrator, you can configure the default preferences for all projects created throughout the system.
+As an [!DNL Adobe Workfront] administrator, you can configure the default preferences for all projects created throughout the system.
 These preferences impact project, task, and issue behavior.

 >[!NOTE]
 >